DSheirer/jmbe/jmbe/README.md

 	that the ant.bat program is added to your path so that you can execute the program in any directory.

-	4. Checkout a copy of the jmbe library.
+	4. Checkout/clone a copy of the jmbe library.

 	5. In the build folder (jmbe/build) execute the command 'ant'.
 This will compile and build all products and place them in the jmbe/library folder.